A gang of labourers on the piled wet timber

 And laughing with work, living their work like a game.

-We are busy working to bring D. H. Lawrence's "Morning Work" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring D. H. Lawrence's "Morning Work" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Morning Work" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.